hattmammerly/yamm/README.md

 functions because it seems all it does is call plist_free which is done in the node destructor anyway. the double free segfaulted, and its removal introduced no memory concerns in valgrind, so let's call it a fix
+- i sent a pull request that might get merged someday